ansible-collections/Datadog/CONTRIBUTING.md

   * Preferably, make sure that all unit tests pass locally and some relevant kitchen tests.
   * Summarize your PR with an explanatory title and a message describing your changes, cross-referencing any related bugs/PRs.
   * Open your PR against the `master` branch.

-Your pull request must pass all CI tests before we merge it.
-If you see an error and don't think it's your fault, it may not be!
-[Join us on Slack][slack] or send us an email, and together we'll get it sorted out.

 ### Keep it small, focused